Kaylaesmith1/activities-frontend/README.md

 When choosing a color palette for this application, I wanted something bright and summery but that had contrasting tones for text.
 I wanted to have a lighter backgroud color but still have the navitation bar and post sections stand out so as not to take away from the actual content of the site.

-Though seven colors can seem extensive, the darker colors are only used for some of the text and various icons, while the lighter tones are used for buttons and the rest of the overall layout of the page.
+Though seven colors can seem excessive, the darker colors are only used for some of the text and various icons, while the lighter tones are used for buttons and the rest of the overall layout of the page.

 ![Color Palette](images/color-scheme.png)